How To Sell A Condemned House In Plano, Texas

 If your house has been condemned, it’s best to take a step back and re-evaluate your goals for the property.
 Repairing a condemned home is costly due to the serious nature of its problems, so in some cases, repairing might not be the best choice.

-Basically, you have two options: sell or repair the house, each with its own advantages and disadvantages.
-The ultimate decision relies on your financial capacity, patience, and future plan for the property.
+You have two options: sell or repair the house, each with its own advantages and disadvantages.
+The ultimate decision depends on your financial capacity, patience, and future plan for the property.

 You may also want to consult a real estate professional to help guide your decision.
 They can advise whether your property is worth the time and investment or if it’s time to let it go.